xtXu/notebook/MotionPlanningSL/kinodynamic_path_finding.md

 ## Heuristic Design
 Principle: solve an easier problem
-+ Assume no obstacle existence
++ Assume no obstacle existence: solve OBVP
-+ Assume no dynamic existence
++ Assume no dynamic existence: search the shortest path

+## Planning in Frenet-serret Frame